Tanja Fajon: Member of the European Parliament, 2009–2022

 Fajon was reelected in 2014, receiving more votes than the list leader, Igor Lukšič.
 She was proposed as Slovenia’s nominee for the European Commission under Jean-Claude Juncker, but the Slovenian government ultimately nominated Violeta Bulc.
 In her second term she served on LIBE, Delegation to the Euronest Parliamentary Assembly, and the Delegation for relations with Bosnia and Herzegovina and Kosovo (DSEE).
 Fajon also served as Vice-Chair of the S&D during this term.
 By 2016, she was considered one of Slovenia’s most popular political figures according to national opinion polls.

 Following the 2019 European elections, Fajon played a central role in EP-mediated interparty dialogue in Serbia, serving as chair of the delegation for relations with Serbia.
 She was also a member of the Committee on Foreign Affairs (AFET) and participated in a cross-party working group tasked with drafting the European Parliament’s five-year work program on the rule of law, borders, and migration.

 Throughout her EP career, Fajon acted as rapporteur for the visa liberalisation process for the Western Balkans.
 She played a key role in enabling citizens of Albania to travel freely within the Schengen Area, marking a major step toward Albania’s EU accession.
 In recognition of her efforts, a café in Tirana was named in her honor in 2010.
 She also contributed to visa liberalisation for Bosnia and Herzegovina and Moldova.

+On May 5, a delegation of the Social Democrats, with then-vice president Tanja Fajon, paid homage to the monument to Boris Kidrič in Ljubljana, as they wrote, in memory of the founding of the then-composed Kidrič government and pledged to "secure freedom, peace, and justice."
+The act aroused disapproval in part of the public, as the delegation was thereby paying homage to Kidrič, who during and after World War II was involved in committing crimes, including extrajudicial killings of Slovenes and the persecution of the German minority.

 Party politics

 Tanja Fajon served for several years as vice-chairwoman of the Social Democrats (SD) and as chair of the SD Council for Foreign Policy.
 On 28 May 2020, following the resignation of Dejan Židan as party president, Fajon assumed the role of acting president.
-During the handover, Židan publicly endorsed Fajon, calling on the party council to formally appoint her as president and stating that he viewed her as a potential future Prime Minister.
+During the handover, Židan publicly endorsed Fajon, calling on the party council to formally appoint her as president and stating that he viewed her as a potential future prime minister.

 In the 2022 parliamentary elections, the party experienced a decline, reducing its number of seats from ten to seven.
 Fajon herself was elected as a member of parliament, which led to the end of her term in the European Parliament on 13 May 2022, succeeded by Matjaž Nemec.
 Two days after the elections, SD vice-president Jernej Pikalo resigned.